iciclespider/mezzanine/README.rst

 This is a fork of Stephen McDonald's Mezzanine project found here:  https://github.com/stephenmcd/mezzanine

-This implementations the following items not currently found in the original Mezzanine project:
+This implementations has the following items not currently found in the original Mezzanine project:

   * Multiple domains.